 Employees include all persons employed at the observation unit and with an employment contract (permanent or not), except family workers; home workers; occasional workers; persons wholly remunerated by way of fees or commission; board of Director Members; directors/managers paid by way of profit share or by fee; self-employed persons.
 Data do not cover apprentices except in the case of Bulgaria, Latvia, Croatia, Slovenia and Serbia where they represent a low share of the total labour force (less than 1 %).

 If not otherwise stated, data refer to full-time and part-time employees working in enterprises employing 10 employees or more, in all economic sectors except: agriculture, forestry and fishing (NACE Rev. 2 Section A) and public administration and defence; compulsory social security (NACE Rev. 2 Section O).
-The transmission of LCS data for NACE section O is not mandatory and the corresponding data are available for 23 Member States only.
-Hence, EU/EA aggregated data for NACE Rev. 2 section O is only an approximation for the EU/EA based on data of 23 Member States.
+The transmission of LCS data for NACE section O is voluntary.

 Hours worked are defined as the periods of time employees spent on direct and ancillary activities to produce goods and services, including normal periods of work, paid and unpaid overtime and time spent on preparation, maintaining, repairing, cleaning and writing reports associated to main work.
 They exclude periods of vacation and other public holidays, sick leave and other type of absence which employees are paid for.
-The average hours worked per calendar week are calculated as the total number of hours worked by a full time employee during the year divided by the decimal number of all weeks in that year (i.e. 52.29) including vacation/holidays and other periods (e.g. sick leave) where the employee is not available for producing goods and services.
-This number should not be confused with the standard number of hours worked during a working week which is generally higher.
+The average hours paid per calendar week are calculated as the total number of hours paid by a full time employee during the year divided by the decimal number of all weeks in that year (i.e. 52.29) including vacation/holidays and other periods (e.g. sick leave) where the employee is not available for producing goods and services.
+This number should not be confused with the standard number of hours worked during a working week.

 Labour costs refer to the total expenditure borne by employers in order to employ staff.
 They cover wage and non-wage costs less subsidies.
 They do include vocational training costs or other expenditures such as recruitment costs, spending on working clothes, etc.